Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 \vsp

 -- There is a global fixed point for $R$.

 \vsp

-Indeed, having a fixed point for $g \!\in\!
-R$ is equivalent to that $\tau_{\nu} (g) \!=\!
-0$ for an $R$-invariant Radon measure $\nu$ (see Exercise \ref{ejer-se-usa}), and $A$ also acts at the level of translation numbers, as it is shown in the next
+Indeed, on the one hand, having a fixed point for $g \!\in\!
+R$ is equivalent to $\tau_{\nu} (g) \!=\!
+0$ for an $R$-invariant Radon measure $\nu$ (see Exercise \ref{ejer-se-usa}).
+On the other hand, $A$ also acts at the level of translation numbers, as is next shown. \begin{small}\begin{ejer} Let $g_1,g_2$ be the canonical basis of $R = \mathbb{Z}^2$.
+Show that